ibrhimAli/SAD/README.md

 ## Getting Started

-Install dependencies before running any build or lint step:
+Install dependencies before running any build, test or lint step. **Skipping this will cause `npm run lint` to fail.**

 ```bash
 npm install